splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![img](recurring_invoice2.png)

-If you change the invoice **Period**, the service item/-s re-calculation will be performed automatically and you will see the result immediately.
+If you change the invoice **Period**, the **service item/-s re-calculation will be performed automatically and you will see the result immediately**.

 ![img](recurring_invoice3.png)